naser-papi/SensorTechBeerApp/README.md

 - Beer 5 (Witbier): 3-5°C
 - Beer 6 (Pale Ale): 4-6°C

-The brewery rushed SensorTech to deliver a working solution before the annual Craft Beer Festival, when sales (and delivery) of beer goes through the roof.
+The brewery rushed SensorTech to deliver a working solution before the annual Craft Beer Festival, when sales (and delivery) of beer go through the roof.
 As it unfortunately tends to happen, their engineers didn't pay much attention to design, code quality or automated testing in order to hit the date.
 But SensorTech has now hired Pragmateam to improve and deliver new features to this solution.
-As a Pragmateam software engineer, this is your first week working with this client and you are currently on a break from the Discovery workshop, where the team is planning the next release.
-You decide to pick up a card from the Tech Debt
-Backlog and work on it.
+As a Pragmateam software engineer, this is your first week working with this client, and you are currently on a break from the Discovery workshop, where the team is planning the next release.
+You decide to pick up a card from the Tech Debt Backlog and work on it.
 The card says:
 Improve test coverage (refactor if needed)

 ## solution